BoomerChiao/ArduinoBirthday-Gift-DIY/README.md

 ##  Program Code　（程式代碼）
 This project utilizes online-provided code libraries for management and display.
 To ensure that the code runs correctly, please install the 「Adafruit ST7735 and ST7789 Library」 and 「ADCTouch」 in advance.

+This code provides three different programming approaches.
+You can choose the most suitable option based on your needs to develop your final product.
+Below is an overview of the differences between each code option:
+1. Arduino_TFT：
+   - Features: Provides basic TFT display animation technology and ADCTouch interaction.
+   - Use Case: Suitable for applications that require basic display and touch functionalities.

+2. Arduino_TFT_CDS：
+   - Features: Builds on the basic TFT display animation and ADCTouch interaction, with the addition of a Light Dependent Resistor (CDS) to detect ambient light levels and automatically adjust the display's on/off state.
+   - Use Case: Ideal for applications that require ambient light detection and automatic display control.

+3. Arduino_TFT_CDS_CPUandReset：
+   - Features: Expands upon the basic TFT display animation and ADCTouch interaction by incorporating a CDS sensor to detect ambient light and automatically control the display's power state.
+Additionally, when the display is off, the system activates a low-power CPU mode to extend battery life.
+   - Use Case: Suitable for applications requiring light detection, automatic display control, and power-saving features.

+You can download the code from the following link：https://github.com/BoomerChiao/ArduinoBirthday-Gift-DIY/tree/main/Code

+###  中文
 本次專題採用了網上提供程式數據庫進行管理和顯示，為了確保代碼能夠正確運行，請事先安裝以下程式庫：
 1. Adafruit ST7735 Library
    - 用途：提供 ST77xx TFT 顯示模組的控制支持。